prampec/IotWebConf/README.md

   - The initial system password must be modified by the user, so there is no build-in password.
   - When connecting in AP mode, the WiFi provides an encryption layer, so all you communication here is known to be safe.
   - When connecting through a WiFi router (WiFi mode), the Thing will ask for authentication when someone requests the config portal.
 This is required as the Thing will be visible for all devices sharing the same network.
 But be warned by the following note...
-  - NOTE: **When connecting through a WiFi router (WiFi mode), your communication is not hidden from devices connecting to the same network.** So either: Do not allow ambiguous devices connecting to your WiFi router, or configure your Thing only in AP mode!
+  - NOTE: **When connecting through a WiFi router (WiFi mode), your communication is not hidden from devices connecting to the same network unless you use HTTPS.** So either: Do not allow ambiguous devices connecting to your WiFi router, configure your Thing only in AP mode, or use HTTPS!
   - However IotWebConf has a detailed debug output, passwords are not shown in this log by default.
 You have to enable password visibility manually in the IotWebConf.h with the IOTWEBCONF_DEBUG_PWD_TO_SERIAL if it is needed.